arbor-sim/arbor/doc/dev/cable_cell.rst

 - ``mc_``:: Related to Multi-Compartment (Cells), identical to cable cells the difference is purely historical, eg ``mc_cell_group``.

-Setting up a Cable Cell Simulation
+Setting up a Cable Cell simulation
 ----------------------------------

 Arbor constructs a runnable simulation from three ingredients:

-- ``recipe``:: a queriable structure that collects cells, connections, gap junctions, etc.
+- ``recipe``:: a queryable structure that collects cells, connections, gap junctions, etc.
 - ``context``:: a hardware configuration, summarising threads, GPU, and MPI resources to be used.